Some links in this post may be affiliate links

 Philodendron selloum is native to South America in Brazil, Bolivia, Argentina and Paraguay.
 In its tropical natural habitat, Tree Philodendron is known for its ease in covering land mass and typically spreads out its tree-like trunk from between 8-10 feet.

 Indoors, Lacy Tree Philodendrons can grow to a height of 5-6 feet.
 The leaves can grow up to 2 feet long and are attached to long smooth petioles about 2 feet long.
-It is one of the best tree-like plants to spruce up the home.
+It is one of the popular tree-like plants for sprucing up the home.

 One common variant of Philodendron selloum is Philodendron bipinnatifidum 'Hope' also called Thaumatophyllum bipinnatifidum 'Hope' which is a shorter plant, maturing at the height of about 4 feet.
 Its leaves are slightly smaller about 1.5 feet long, smooth-edged and more solid, attached to 1.5 feet long petioles.